timoast/sinto/docs/basic_usage.rst

 Cell barcodes from one FASTQ file can be added to the read names of another, or the same, FASTQ file using the ``barcode`` command.
 This is useful when processing raw single-cell sequencing data, as the cell barcode information can easily be propagated to the aligned BAM file by encoding the cell barcode in the read name.
-Only gzip-compressed FASTQ files are supported.
+Both gzipped and uncompressed FASTQ files are supported as input.
+Running on uncompressed FASTQ is usually much faster than running on gzipped FASTQ files.

 Running this command will generate new gzipped FASTQ files with the read names modified to contain the cell barcode sequence at the beginning of the read name, separated from the